 In a study that was looking to use acupuncture to reduce nausea and morning sickness as a “side effect” the miscarriage rate was 5% for the study group. * A standard miscarriage rate (taken from after a heart beat is discovered in the fetus, usually around week 7) is anything from 11 – 15%

-Acupuncture 1/week + Chinese herb for the First Trimester
+Acupuncture 2/week + possibly Chinese herbal medicine for the First Trimester

 *Smith C, Crowther C, Beilby J. (2002).
 “Pregnancy outcome following